Postmodernism – and so-called “Grand Theory” – is dead as disco…

 An amusing cartoon to begin:

 So we’re now all living in, what’s being called the `post-truth’ era.
-The era where a guy like Donald Trump is going to be the PRESIDENT of the United States.
+The era where a guy like Donald Trump is the actual PRESIDENT of the actual United States.

-It gave us `PRESIDENT Donald Trump’.
-(That title with that name still sounds utterly ridiculous.)
+(That title – with that name near it – still sounds utterly ridiculous.)

 Consilience is in.
 It solves problems.